-The aggregate amount paid by the Group in respect of the Extension to the Transitional Services Agreement, the Policies Endorsement Fee Agreement and the Barings Investment Advisory Agreement for the year ended 31 December 2020 is approximately HK\$16,203,000 (being 91% of the annual cap for 2020), HK\$5,170,000 (being 85% of the annual cap for 2020), HK\$84,292,000 (being 86% of the annual cap for 2020) respectively.
+The aggregate amount paid by the Group in respect of, the Barings Investment Advisory Agreement and the Renewal of the Barings Investment Advisory Agreement, and the Extension to the Transitional Services Agreement for the year ended 31 December 2021 is approximately HK\$94,681,000 (being 85% of the annual cap for 2021) and HK\$8,759,000 (being 43% of the annual cap for 2021) respectively.

-All the independent non-executive Directors, having reviewed the transactions under the Policies Endorsement Fee Agreement, the Barings Investment Advisory Agreement and the Extension to the Transitional Services Agreement (the "2020 CCTs"), confirmed that such transactions had been entered into (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms or better; and (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the Shareholder as a whole.
+All the independent non-executive Directors, having reviewed the transactions under the Barings Investment Advisory Agreement and the Renewal of the Barings Investment Advisory Agreement, and the Extension to the Transitional Services Agreement (the "2021 CCTs"), confirmed that such transactions had been entered into (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms or better; and (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the Shareholder as a whole.

-The Company has engaged its external auditor to report on the 2020 CCTs in accordance with Hong Kong Standard on Assurance Engagements 3000 (revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
+The Company has engaged its external auditor to report on the 2021 CCTs in accordance with Hong Kong Standard on Assurance Engagements 3000 (revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 (revised) "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
 Based on the work performed, the external auditor of the Company has confirmed in its letter to the Board that nothing has come to its attention which caused it to believe that:

-- (i) the 2020 CCTs have not been approved by the Board; - (ii) the 2020 CCTs were not entered into, in all materials respects, in accordance with the relevant agreements governing such transactions; - (iii) the aggregate amount paid by the Group in respect of the 2020 CCTs has exceeded the annual cap of 2020 as disclosed in the 2017 Circular and the 2019 Announcement.
+- (i) the 2021 CCTs have not been approved by the Board; - (ii) the 2021 CCTs were not entered into, in all materials respects, in accordance with the relevant agreements governing such transactions; - (iii) the aggregate amount paid by the Group in respect of the 2021 CCTs has exceeded the annual cap of 2021 as disclosed in the 2019 Announcement and 2020 Announcement.